galaxyproject/admin-training/byobu.md

   F7                             Enter scrollback history
     Alt-PageUp/PageDown          Enter and move through scrollback
     Shift-F7                     Save history to $BYOBU_RUN_DIR/printscreen

-  F8                             Rename the current window
-    Ctrl-F8                      Rename the current session
-    Shift-F8                     Toggle through split arrangements
-    Alt-Shift-F8                 Restore a split-pane layout
-    Ctrl-Shift-F8                Save the current split-pane layout

-  F9                             Launch byobu-config window
-    Ctrl-F9                      Enter command and run in all windows Shift-F9                     Enter command and run in all splits Alt-F9                       Toggle sending keyboard input to all splits

-  F10                            * Used by X11 *
-  F11                            * Used by X11 *
-    Alt-F11                      Expand split to a full window Shift-F11                    Zoom into a split, zoom out of a split Ctrl-F11                     Join window into a vertical split

-  F12                            Escape sequence
-    Shift-F12                    Toggle on/off Byobu's keybindings
-    Alt-F12                      Toggle on/off Byobu's mouse support
-    Ctrl-Shift-F12               Mondrian squares
 ```

 [<- back to main page](https://github.com/galaxyproject/admin-training)